Andre-Pham/SwiftSerialization/README.md

 # SwiftSerialization
-A package used for serializing and restoring Swift objects.
+A package used for serializing, persisting, and restoring Swift objects.

 ## Usage Examples